comitservice/GRBL/Key-Mappings.md

 \- Decreases Distance (moves down the list)
 For Feed Rate and Distance the increase or decrease does not wrap around to prevent sudden lurches in movement.

+A resets all axis to 0
+X, Y and Z reset their respective axis to 0

 These mappings match those of UGS